Grants to pay off student loans

 Grants and student loan forgiveness programs aren’t too hard to find—you just need to know where to look.

 Talk to the financial aid office at your school.
-Certain post-grad schools like law school or medical school may offer to forgive your student loan debt in exchange for your service working in communities that need you the most.
+Certain post-grad schools like law school or medical school may forgive your student loan debt in exchange for your service working in communities that need you the most.

 Ask your employer.
 Some companies have grants, scholarships, and student loan forgiveness benefits for employees—you should definitely take advantage of them if they’re available to you.